 Care should systematically account for people’s legal rights, risks and remedies; and empower care teams as strengths-based, role-aligned partners in problem-solving.

 MLPB equips communities of care with legal education and problem-solving insight that fosters prevention, health equity and human-centered system change.
-Through training, education and technical assistance — our team-facing legal partnering framework — we help teams and organizations better connect people and populations to the resources and legal protections they seek.
+Through training, consultation and technical assistance — our team-facing legal partnering framework — we help teams and organizations better connect people and populations to the resources and legal protections they seek.

 At a household level, this capacity-building disrupts the trajectory of a barrier (to social, economic or environmental health) into a legal — and health — crisis.
 At a population level, this work cultivates communities of care as partners in system and policy change.